Janet Anderson: Parliamentary career

 She was an opposition whip from 1994 to 1996, before being appointed Shadow Minister for Women.
-In October 1996, while in this role, she notoriously joked in an interview that women would become "more promiscuous" under a Labour Government.
+In October 1996, while in this role, she joked in an interview that women would become "more promiscuous" under a Labour Government.
 Anderson later insisted that she did not mean it literally, and that her comment was intended to convey that women would have the "freedom to stay at home or have a career...it wasn't about sex or promiscuity."

 In May 1996, in response to campaigns to deal with the problem of stalking, she presented the Stalking Bill 1996 to Parliament under the Ten Minute Rule, with support from 64 other MPs.
 The bill failed to get government support, as it was felt that the proposed offence failed to distinguish between reasonable and unreasonable conduct.

-Following the 1997 General Election, Anderson became a junior whip, and Vice-Chamberlain of the Household in Tony Blair's new government, before being promoted to Parliamentary Under Secretary of State at the Department for Culture, Media and Sport in 1998, where she was the Minister for Tourism, Film and Broadcasting, and was responsible for bringing in the popular free television licences for the over 75s and discounted ones for the blind.
+Following the 1997 General Election, Anderson became a junior whip, and Vice-Chamberlain of the Household in Tony Blair's new government, before being promoted to Parliamentary Under Secretary of State at the Department for Culture, Media and Sport in 1998, where she was the Minister for Tourism, Film and Broadcasting, and was responsible for bringing in free television licences for the over 75s and discounted ones for the blind.

-During her time as Minister for Tourism, rural tourism lost £100m a week at the height of the foot and mouth crisis.
+During her time as Minister for Tourism, rural tourism lost £100m a week at the height of the 2001 foot and mouth outbreak.
 Prior to the release of the 1999 James Bond film The World Is Not Enough, when MI6 tried to block filming around the exterior of their Headquarters, Anderson successfully appealed to the Foreign Secretary, who overruled them and allowed filming to commence.

 At the conclusion of the foot and mouth crisis, Anderson returned to the back benches following the 2001 General Election.
 She subsequently served on the Home Affairs Select Committee, before becoming a member of the Culture, Media and Sport Select Committee and the House of Commons Administration Committee.
 She was also on the Chairmen's Panel Committee, and was a member, and later the chair, of the All-Party Parliamentary Writers' Group.

 She was defeated in the 2010 General Election, by Conservative candidate Jake Berry in an 8.9% swing to the Conservatives.
 Berry overturned a Labour majority of 3,616 to win by 4,493 votes.